Reviewed by: HU Medical Review Board | Last Reviewed: January 2018.

 Your health care provider may recommend a colonoscopy.2 This procedure allows your provider to see inside your digestive tract and look for the source of bleeding.
 Colonoscopy is helpful for people with unexplained bleeding and bleeding that continues despite treatment.
 Colonoscopy is especially important if you have lost weight, are anemic, are older than 40, or have a family history of colorectal cancer.

-What is the treatment for rectal bleeding from UC or Crohn's?
+What is the treatment for rectal bleeding from Crohn's or UC?

 Similarly, bleeding due to complications from IBD is managed by treating the complication.
 For fissures, the first step is trying to let it heal on its own.
 If the fissure does not heal, medications and surgery are used.
 Anal fistulas also are treated with a combination of medication and surgery.